os-climate/sostrades-core/sos_trades_core/execution_engine/documentation/build_sos_very_simple_multi_scenario.markdown

 Remark:
-- After configuration, he will then see all the generated instances of disciplines for each selected scenarios.
+- After configuration, he will then see all the generated instances of disciplines for each selected scenario.